 A cloud-based inventory management solution offers all the advantages of standard Excel inventory management systems while eliminating many of the disadvantages.
 Because you can manage your inventory from anywhere, cloud-based systems can allow your business to be more agile.
 This also gives you the advantage of allowing others to log in and manage purchase orders, suppliers, and inventory levels from a business office, warehouse, or even an airport terminal!

 Another major advantage of cloud-based systems is that they are constantly being managed and upgraded as necessary to add more features.
 They do not become outdated because they are regularly improved.
 And if you do need help or information, you only need to contact your service provider to get expert advice and support.
-For example, ShippingEasy adds new features and bug fixes to our Inventory Management tool almost weekly, and take customer feedback and requests into account when deciding what to add next.

 7. Keep up with quality control.